Classics Library Collections

 UC'S BEST KEPT SECRET!

-The John Miller Burnam Classics Library at the University of Cincinnati posesses one of the world's largest (almost 300,000 volumes) and most distinguished collections of Classical Studies with particular strengths in Greek and Latin philology, Aegean Bronze Age archaeology, and Latin palaeography.
+The John Miller Burnam Classics Library at the University of Cincinnati possesses one of the world's largest (almost 300,000 print volumes and a few thousand ebooks and ejournals) and most distinguished collections of Classical Studies with particular strengths in Greek and Latin philology, Aegean Bronze Age archaeology, and Latin palaeography.
 It is unique in housing under one roof the full spectrum of subdisciplines within the broad definition of Classics -- language and literature, art and archaeology, history, politics, philosophy, religion, law, science, medicine, in addition to Modern Greek studies, papyrology, epigraphy, and palaeography, and more -- spanning five millennia of recorded history and the vast geographic areas of Ancient Greece, including Asia Minor, the Black Sea region, and Magna Graecia, pre-Roman Italy, including the Etruscan civilization, and the full expanses of the Roman Empire, including Eastern Rome (Byzantium) in addition to sizeable collections covering the Near East and Ancient Egypt.
-For a more detailed description of the collections, see the webpage "A Snapshot of the Collections."

-Not only does the Library's extensive collections stimulate and facilitate discovery, study and research, but they also generate connections and discussions among our permanent and itinerant world-renowned classical philologists, archaeologists, ancient historians and others, which contribute to the productivity and creativity and knowledge of our students and faculty.
-Our goal is not only to satisfy the research needs of our current scholars, but also to build collections that we believe will have lasting value in order to meet future needs.
-For this reason our policy is not to weed the classics collections unless we have multiple copies of a book or if a book has become illegible because of poor physical condition in which case we attempt to replace it if possible.
-We do, however, always keep mutiple editions that may differ from one another in some respect.
+Not only do the Library's extensive collections stimulate and facilitate discovery, study, and research, but they also generate connections and discussions among our permanent and itinerant world-renowned classical philologists, archaeologists, ancient historians, and others, which contribute to the productivity and creativity and knowledge of our students and faculty.
+Our goal is not only to satisfy the research needs of our current scholars but also to build collections that we believe will have lasting value in order to meet future needs.
+For this reason, our policy is not to weed the classics collections unless we have multiple copies of a book or if a book has become illegible because of poor physical condition in which case we attempt to replace it if possible.
+We do, however, always keep multiple editions that may differ from one another in some respect.
+Another policy is to maintain all print volumes in the physical library proper and not have them stored in an outside facility for as long as possible as we acknowledge the considerable value in keeping classics materials together to facilitate browsing and speedy retrieval.

-For security reasons, all users are required to leave their UC or picture ID and to sign in and leave their bags with library staff when entering the Library.
+For security reasons, all users are required to leave their UC or picture ID and to sign in and leave their bags in lockers when entering the Library.
 Bags and IDs are retrieved when leaving the Library.
 Handbags and laptop bags must be shown to the library staff when entering and exiting the Library.
-For additional information, see the webpage, "Classics Library Policies."
+Please note that to safeguard the collections and for everyone's safety, there are cameras at various points throughout the Library (at the entrance, in the Circulation area, in the Reading Room, and in the book stacks).
+For additional information, see "Classics Library Access."